SandraT22/CapstoneProject/README.md

 *_1:55pm: Realized that I created my table wrong so I'm going back into MySQL to do it again_ *_2pm: Continue tutorial_
 *_2:30pm: Break_
+*_2:45: Continue tutorial.
+Try to figure out what parts I need to rename to fit my project.
+Then make a github for it and delete the old one.
+Need to figure put how to install packages in Visual Studio: manage nuget packages_